Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Introduction

-Standard readout practice optimizes by maximizing single-shot Bayes fidelity \cite{jeffrey2014fast}.
-Model-based approaches have extended this to systematic suppression of assignment and leakage errors in multi-qubit architectures \cite{Bengtsson2024}.
-For protocols involving repeated measurements, however, single-shot fidelity does not capture the cumulative cost of leakage and hardware latency \cite{Hazra2025}.
-Multiplexed readout \cite{heinsoo2018rapid, Spring2025}, active reset \cite{bultink2018active}, and near-quantum-limited amplification \cite{castellanos2008amplification, macklin2015near} have all improved raw measurement performance, but scalable architectures ultimately need to minimize the wall-clock time to reach a target confidence level $\epsilon$.
-As argued in the context of decentralized certification \cite{bugu2025entanglement, bugu2026hfc}, this shifts optimization from isolated decision accuracy toward certification throughput — and with it, the fidelity-optimal integration time $\tau_{\text{fid}}$ may be suboptimal once hardware latency and reset constraints enter \cite{riste2012feedback}.
+In standard practice, readout is optimized by maximizing single-shot Bayes fidelity \cite{jeffrey2014fast}.
+More recently, model-based approaches have enabled systematic suppression of assignment and leakage errors in multi-qubit architectures \cite{Bengtsson2024}.
+However, for protocols involving repeated measurements, single-shot fidelity does not fully capture the cumulative effects of leakage and hardware latency \cite{Hazra2025}.
+While multiplexed readout \cite{heinsoo2018rapid, Spring2025}, active reset \cite{bultink2018active}, and near-quantum-limited amplification \cite{castellanos2008amplification, macklin2015near} have improved raw measurement performance, scalable architectures ultimately seek to minimize the wall-clock time required to reach a target confidence level $\epsilon$.
+As emphasized in decentralized coordination and certification studies \cite{bugu2025entanglement, bugu2026hfc}, this objective naturally shifts optimization from isolated decision accuracy toward certification throughput.
+Consequently, the fidelity-optimal integration time $\tau_{\text{fid}}$ may be suboptimal once hardware latency and reset constraints are incorporated \cite{riste2012feedback}.

-We evaluate readout through an information-theoretic lens, treating measurement score distributions as probability objects rather than isolated binary outcomes \cite{bugu2026hfc, goh2018geometry}.
+Here we evaluate readout through an information-theoretic lens, treating measurement score distributions as probability objects rather than isolated binary outcomes \cite{bugu2026hfc, goh2018geometry}.
 The role of Chernoff information as a figure of merit for qubit readout has been established \cite{danjou2021generalized}, with asymptotic optimality grounded in hypothesis testing theory \cite{Chernoff1952, nussbaum2009asymptotic}.
-Prior work has primarily addressed repetitive measurement statistics in platform-agnostic settings; here we apply this framework to continuous-time dispersive transmon readout with stochastic $T_1$ relaxation and explicit hardware latency.
+Prior work, however, has primarily addressed repetitive measurement statistics in platform-agnostic settings.
+Here we apply this perspective to continuous-time dispersive transmon readout with stochastic $T_1$ relaxation and explicit hardware latency.

-Our central contribution is to frame readout calibration as a wall-clock certification problem.
+Our central contribution is to formulate readout calibration as a wall-clock certification problem.
 Rather than maximizing single-shot fidelity, we minimize the total certification time